A healthy take on carrot cake, drizzled in cinnamon frosting, for quick and tasty on the go breakfast.

 This post was originally posted in 2014.
 I’ve updated the pictures and slighted modified the recipe — using flax instead of eggs and added a cinnamon sugar frosting.
 Which has been our habit lately.
 And I must say the frosting makes for a prettier bar and something akin to cinnamon strudel carrot cake… yep, it is good.

 I just needed to say “Hi” I didn’t mean to drop off the face of the internet.
 Between end of school activities, soccer, family celebrations, try-outs and just busy summer stuff, I’m tired.
 I feel the mental drain.
-I have been decompressing with embarrassingly trashy pulp fiction lately… anything that makes me think is just too hard right now.
+I have been decompressing with embarrassingly trashy pulp fiction lately… anything that makes me think is just too hard.
 I haven’t been cooking.
 It’s been grab and go food for weeks.
 School lunches – nope, I’m officially out of ideas.
 Somehow longer summer days does not equate with more time in the kitchen or browsing cookbooks.
 I’m okay with this, even though the blog suffers a bit.
 Sure, I could have planned better.
 I believe we all need to recharge and take a break.
 It’s all good.
 So, HI.
 I’m still alive.
 It’s true.

 I do have a recipe for you.
 Carrot Cake Breakfast bars.
 I know!
 My kids were pretty excited about having carrot cake for breakfast.
 A simple little breakfast bar that will make a few mornings easier.
 Not too sweet but sweet enough for first thing in the morning.
 Make ahead and grab and go.
 Recipe inspired by this recipe at LeanGreenBean blog.